bowman2001/perplexdoc/content/doc/security/content-security.md

 ## Don’t allow raw HTML

-There is one reason for Goldmark to discard all raw HTML in Markdown by default: The whole purpose of **Markdown** was and still is to get rid of coding HTML directly.
+There is one reason for Goldmark to discard all raw HTML in Markdown by default: The whole purpose of **Markdown** is to get rid of coding HTML directly.

-The security concern is also obvious: Raw HTML allows to inject all kinds of malicious code into a website – to call external Javascript routines in a `<script>`-tag is easy.
+The security concern is also obvious: Raw HTML allows to inject all kinds of malicious code into a website – to call external Javascript routines in a `<script>`-tag is the easiest one.

 ## Alternatives

 Hugo offers two ways to extend Markdown more securely.
-By injecting [HTML attributes]({{< relref "doc/attribute">}}) or configurable HTML snippets with [shortcodes](/doc/shortcode).
+By injecting [HTML attributes](/doc/attribute) or configurable HTML snippets with [shortcodes](/doc/shortcode).
 They are provided by theme developers or project maintainers whom you need to trust.

 {{< mnote up=11 >}}
 Hugo can also render _inline shortcodes_, so every content editor could introduce its own shortcodes directly in the Markdown.
 Because they allow basically the same kind of attacks as raw HTML, they are [prohibited by default](/doc/appendix/config/securityyaml#5).